ccn-ccn/MyNetworkSocial/README.md

 - No manual repayment required, enforced by smart contract code.

 ### ⚠️ Important Disclaimers
-> - P2P smart contracts are **peer to peer loans, not investments or securities**.
+> - P2P smart contracts are peer to peer loans, not investments or securities.
-> - There is **no guarantee of repayment** beyond the creator’s on platform earnings.
+> - There is no guarantee of repayment beyond the creator’s on platform earnings.
 > - Lenders should only provide funds to creators they know and trust.

 ### **🏠 Rent-to-Own NFT (R2O Smart Contract)**